 Career Decision Making

-In this five-session workshop participants will explore the influence of values, interests, and work styles on career choices, engage in a process of self-exploration, identify occupations of interest, review Nova Scotia labour market trends and occupational information, and obtain information on local upgrading and retraining options.
+In this two-day workshop participants will explore the influence of values, interests, personality and work styles on career choices, engage in a process of self-exploration, identify occupations of interest, review Nova Scotia labour market trends and occupational information, and obtain information on local upgrading and retraining options.

-During this three-session workshop, participants will have the opportunity to learn and utilize a number of techniques designed to increase confidence.
-Topics will include the impact of confidence in one’s life, assertive communication, and goal setting.
+During this full day workshop, participants will have the opportunity to learn and utilize a number of techniques designed to increase confidence.
+Topics will include the impact of confidence in one’s life, goal setting and creating a vision board.

 Essential Skills for Today’s Workplace